 ABOUT THE TEAM

-She will headline at Cheltenham Poetry Festival 2021 and has opened Coventry Cathedral's Plum Line Festival.
-She has performed at Leeds International Festival as part of the 2019 'Sex Tapes', Verbose Manchester 2020 and for Apples and Snakes' 'Deranged Poetesses' 2019.
+She has performed at Cheltenham Poetry Festival and Verbose, Manchester in 2020, Leeds International Festival as part of the 'Sex Tapes', Apples and Snakes' 'Deranged Poetesses' in 2019 and Coventry Cathedral's Plum Line Festival in 2018

 She is a fierce dog lover and a confessed caffeine addict.